igorski/zCanvas/README.md

 The API / Documentation
 =======================

 Want to view the API?
-You can check the wiki here: https://github.com/igorski/zcanvas/wiki/zcanvas-overview
+You can check the [zCanvas Wiki](https://github.com/igorski/zcanvas/wiki)

 (or view the source contents of the demos listed above).